sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 In addition to the installation option, we will add a new installation flag `--force-full-install` that can be used to ignore the contents of the cache and force a complete installation.

 ### Project Caching
-In order to enable *only* regenerating projects that have changed since the previous installation, we will be creating a cache inside the sandbox directory to store the information required to:
+In order to enable *only* regenerating projects that have changed since the previous installation, we will be creating a cache inside the sandbox directory storing:
-1. Determine if a particular target is dirty.
+1. A target cache key used to determine if a particular target is dirty.
-2. Recreate itself as a target dependency for parent targets that are regenerated.
+2. Target metadata used to recreate itself as a target dependency for parent targets.

 The cache will exist under the `.project_cache` dir and store two files for the cases listed above: `installation_cache` and `metadata_cache`

 #### Key Cache: `./project_cache/installation_cache`
 ##### `TargetCacheKey`
-The `TargetCacheKey` is responsible for uniquely identifying a target and used to determine if a target has changed.
+The `TargetCacheKey` is responsible for uniquely identifying a target and determining if a target has changed.
 Since CocoaPods hands off the compilation of targets to Xcode, we can determine if a target is dirty based on the following criteria:

 - Difference in podspec CHECKSUM values.
 - Difference in build settings.